Guard‑Gated Living In Bay Point: What To Know

 Flood zones and sea-level rise

-Biscayne Bay neighborhoods already experience tidal or nuisance flooding, and Miami-Dade is among the most exposed regions to long-term sea-level rise.
+Biscayne Bay neighborhoods experience tidal or nuisance flooding, and Miami-Dade is among the most exposed regions to long-term sea-level rise.
 Check FEMA flood maps to identify zones like AE or VE, and obtain an elevation certificate if available.
 Start with the FEMA Flood Map Service Center to understand base flood elevation and potential insurance requirements.

 To visualize future scenarios, use the NOAA Sea Level Rise Viewer.
 Building elevation, foundation type, and seawall condition all influence vulnerability.
 The Florida Building Code and local amendments also set flood-resistant standards for new construction and certain retrofits.